A beginner’s guide to all the different types of broadband connections

 Broadband now accounts for 98% of all internet connections in the UK, according to the latest ONS figures, while almost half of all adults now regularly stream videos on demand from commercial services.
 Since our daily internet usage has more than doubled in the past 10 years, our expectations have also continued to grow, as we become much more demanding with our broadband requirements.

-Millions of us now use the internet to play online video games, stream HD TV and make long-distance video calls, constantly downloading large files and connecting via multiple devices at the same time.
+Millions of us now use the internet to play online video games, stream HD TV, and make long-distance video calls, constantly downloading large files and connecting via multiple devices at the same time.
 To keep up with growing usage rates, ISPs (internet service providers) are having to evolve and adapt, improving the speed of their coverage through different types of connection.
 To get a sense of your price range, use USave to compare prices in your area.
 That will give you a better sense of what type of broadband connection is best for you.

 The big question is: which is the right one for you?